-Fungus growing on the tree, dead branches or early leaf fall can be indicators of more serious issues.
+Fungus growing on the tree, dead branches, or early leaf fall can indicate more serious issues.
 If you act quickly, a tree care specialist may be able to take remedial action in time to save the tree.
-If he/she is unable to do so, they can safely remove the tree for you.
+An arborist can safely remove the tree for you if necessary.

-Overgrowth is one of the more common reasons that trees will end up needing to be permanently removed.
-Sometimes a tree may just be the wrong size for a given area.
-In such a case, tree pruning may be insufficient to control the size, and to avoid damage to sidewalks or structures, or to avoid contact with power lines, tree removal will be necessary.
+Overgrowth is one of the more common reasons tree removal may be necessary, as overgrown trees can pose a danger to your property or residents of the home.
+If a tree is the wrong size for a given area, tree pruning may be insufficient to mitigate the risk of damage to sidewalks, structures, or contact with power lines.
+In that case, tree removal will be necessary.

 Roots are a tree’s lifeline, and when roots are damaged or diseased, a tree will have trouble maintaining health for long.
 Root defects can affect the health and well-being of your trees if left untreated.
 Here are some common ones:

 Rot is caused by fungi that invade the root system and can kill portions of the plant above and below ground.
 Rot often affects one side of a tree’s root mass or one part of its system.
 So even if you do not see any signs on top, root rot could lurk beneath the ground.